Computer Science, Linguistics and a Language (CSLL)For Prospective Students

-There some slides used in describing the degree at the yearly Trinity Open Day here
+Slides used in describing the degree at the yearly Trinity Open Day

 There are below some further detailed information expanding on questions you may have if you are considering studying this degree.